Raihaen/Study-Notes/Stat learning/Elements-of-Statistical-Learning.md

 ## Chapter 2 [ESL]
 Note that we will be using vector notation, so unless specified otherwise, assume vectors & matrices **(this expression needs reowking)**.
 ### Two simple approaches to Prediction : Least squares and KNN
+#### RSS
 We start by deriving the optimal $\cap \beta$ formula.
 We have for $\text{RSS}$ (which is basically $n \cdot \text{MSE}$) : \
 $\text{RSS} = (y - X \beta)^T (y - X \beta)$, by deriving this with respect to $\beta$ :\
 $(-X d\beta)^T (y - X \beta) + (y - X \beta)^T (-X d\beta)$, since $a^T b = b^T a$ (for scalar $a^T b$) then we get :\
 $-2X^T((y - X \beta))$.\
 To calculate $\hat \beta$ that minimizes this quantity, we set it equal to zero : $X^T((y - X \beta)) = 0$, if $X^T X$ is *nonsingular* (has an inverese), we can do :\
 $(X^TX)^{-1} (X^T y - X^T X \beta) = 0$ Thus $(X^TX)^{-1} X^T y = \hat \beta$ [^7]
+#### binary classification using linear regression
+This presents an idea on binary classification.
+Imagine 2 scenarios : in the first we generate data for each class through a Gaussian distribution; in the second, we generate for each class first a set of 10 values to serve as means for Gaussians with low var.\
+Interestingly, a linear decision boundary (resulting from applying linear regression) is the best we can do for scenario one [^8].
+However, for the story is different for the second scenario, an optimal boundary would be nonlinear and disjoint.

 # Footnotes :
 - [^1] -- free will ?.